 Bread pudding is one of the deserts we make every Thanksgiving or Christmas.
 Our traditional family bread pudding recipe is made with raisins, cinnamon, nutmeg, and day old bread.
 Sometimes I make bread pudding with leftover panettone or raisin bread.
 We got creative today and made a bread pudding with flavored rums and tropical fruits.
 Tropical Bread Pudding with Coconut Rum Sauce is made with pineapple and shredded sweet coconut baked in a banana and pineapple rum liquid.
 It’s served with a warm coconut rum sauce.

-Here’s how to make tropical bread pudding with coconut run sauce.
+Here’s how to make tropical bread pudding with coconut rum sauce.

 Start by breaking up the bread.
-I prefer to use artisan breads like long the loaves of Italian, French, or Cuban bread or mildly sweet bread that has bits of fruit.
-Panettone, raisin bread, Easter bread, and other sweet breads also work well in a bread pudding.
+I prefer to use artisan bread like long the loaves of Italian, French, or Cuban bread or mildly sweet bread that has bits of fruit.
+Panettone, raisin bread, Easter bread, and other sweet bread also work well in a bread pudding.
 Sliced sandwich bread torn into pieces also works, too.

 Bake until the bread pudding is moist but springy, about 45-55 minutes.
 Let it cool until it’s warm or to room temperature before serving with the coconut rum sauce.

-Return coconut sauce to pot and cook until mixture thickens, about 3-5 minutes.
+Return coconut sauce to the pot and cook until mixture thickens about 3-5 minutes.
 Stir in coconut rum (as much as you want).
 Ladle over a healthy slice of bread pudding.

 Tropical Bread Pudding with Coconut Rum Sauce